equilaterus/simple-ts-validation-mapping/README.md

 }
 ```

-For more examples, check **sample.ts**.
+For more examples, see **sample.ts**.
 To run this project locally simply use these commands:

 ```
 npm install